dfinity/portal/docs/references/ic-interface-spec.md

       - Cycles_used
 ```

-The cycle consumption of executing this message is modeled via the unspecified `Cycles_used` variable.
+Depending on whether this is a call message and a response messages, we have either set aside `MAX_CYCLES_PER_MESSAGE` or `MAX_CYCLES_PER_RESPONSE`, either in the call context creation rule or the Callback invocation rule.

-Depending whether this is a call message and a response messages, we have either set aside `MAX_CYCLES_PER_MESSAGE` or `MAX_CYCLES_PER_RESPONSE`, either in the call context creation rule or the Callback invocation rule.
+The cycle consumption of executing this message is modeled via the unspecified `Cycles_used` variable; the variable takes some value between 0 and `MAX_CYCLES_PER_MESSAGE`/`MAX_CYCLES_PER_RESPONSE` (for call execution and response execution, respectively).

 This transition detects certain behavior that will appear as a trap (and which an implementation may implement by trapping directly in a system call):